When should you get personalised advice?

 What to Do Next

 If your training plan feels harder than it should, review the basics first.
-Check whether you are eating regularly, drinking enough, and progressing your exercise load gradually rather than trying to do everything at once.
+Check whether you are eating regularly, drinking enough, and progressing exercise load gradually rather than trying to do everything at once.